To read part #1, click here

 “I've been lots of places,” Hassan said.
 He turned his back on the homeless man.

 “You know jus' what I'm sayin', homes,” the homeless man said.
 “You was in the bucket.
-I remembah you now.
+I rememba you now.
 You was down like a clown.
-Man, I'm Big Wheel.
-You don't remembah me?
-Big Wheel keep on turnin', baby.”
+Man, I'm Wolf.
+You don't rememba me?
+Wolf keep on runnin', baby.”

 “What's he talking about, Hassan?”
 Jamilah said.